-This cake is so rich and delicious, it practically demands a good cup of coffee to go with it.
+This pineapple coffee cake recipe is a twist on traditional pineapple upside down cake.
+It's so rich and delicious, it practically demands a good cup of coffee to go with it.
 It's very dense, much more so than a typical upside down cake.
 The sour cream gives it great texture, and the pineapple juice really brightens up the flavors.
-The brown sugar caramel sauce coats the cake in a delicious dark sweetness, and really adds so much flavor.
-This cake is probably a bit too heavy for after dinner, but it’s perfect for breakfast, brunch, or tea.

-- pineapple juice - about 1 cup reserved from can
+- 1 cup pineapple juice - reserved from can

 - Preheat oven to 350 F (175 C) and grease a 10 inch regular or springform pan. (if using a springform, wrap a ring of aluminum foil around the bottom to prevent leaking)

 - Remove the pineapple rings from their can and set aside to drain, reserving their juice.

 - In a medium bowl, sift together the flour, baking powder, salt, cinnamon and allspice then set aside.

 - Whisk the sour cream and the reserved pineapple liquid together until combined and set aside.

 - In a small saucepan over medium heat, bring the brown sugar and ⅓ cup (75 g) butter to a boil, then pour into the bottom of the springform pan.

 - Arrange the pineapple rings neatly on top of the caramel sauce in the bottom of the pan.

 - In a large bowl, cream the remaining ⅔ cup (150 g) butter with the sugar until light and fluffy, about 3 - 5 minutes.
 Add the eggs, one at a time, mixing well after each one, then stir in the vanilla.